 Instructions

-- Add berries, sugars, and water to a pan.
+- First, add berries, sugars, and water to a pan.

 - When it has cooked for 5 minutes smash around half of your berries with the back of a spoon.